 In February 1886, Van Gogh showed up at Theo's apartment in Montmartre unannounced and moved in.
 For two years, he lived at the center of the Impressionist and Neo-Impressionist movements.
 He met Pissarro, Signac, Bernard, Toulouse-Lautrec.
 He encountered Seurat's pointillism.
 He experimented with broken brushstrokes, lighter grounds, complementary color contrasts.

 But the deepest influence came from somewhere farther away.
 In Antwerp, just before Paris, he had started collecting Japanese woodblock prints, ukiyo-e by Hiroshige and Hokusai.
 In Paris, living next door to Samuel Bing's gallery (which housed thousands of prints), the obsession exploded.
 He and Theo amassed hundreds.
-He organized exhibitions of them at the café Le Tambourin and the restaurant Du Chatelet in 1887.
-He painted direct copies of Hiroshige prints, adding bright borders of Japanese calligraphy.
+He organized an exhibition of them at the café Le Tambourin in 1887 and painted direct copies of Hiroshige, adding bright borders of Japanese calligraphy.

 The aesthetics mattered: flat color planes, bold outlines, no shadow.
 But what truly drew him was the idea behind them.
 He believed Japanese artists lived simply, worked in community, and saw nature as sacred.
-He invented a Japan of the mind: a place where artists were understood, where intensity was normal, where the fire inside a person matched the world outside.
+He invented a Japan of the mind, a place where artists were understood, where intensity was welcome, where depth was the native language.

 He went to Arles in February 1888 looking for that Japan.
 "I always think of Japan here," he wrote to Theo.
 The light in Provence was sharper, the colors more saturated.
 His palette exploded: chrome yellow, cobalt blue, emerald green.
 The dark earth tones were gone.
 He had found a visual language that could carry his emotional voltage without collapsing under it.